 City News — Crisis & Issue Messaging

-Before stepping into the Communications Director role for the City of Cleveland Heights, City News was primarily used for lighter updates — events, announcements, and general city information.
+Before I became Communications Director for the City of Cleveland Heights, City News was used mostly for lighter updates: events, announcements, reminders, and general city information.

-Beginning with the July 4 issue, I restructured City News into a weekly system that could carry overlapping information without splitting it across departments or messages.
+Beginning with the July 4 issue, I restructured City News into a weekly public update that could carry all of that work in one place.

-July 4 — structural reset (first issue as Communications Director)
+July 4 — Resetting the format (first issue as Communications Director)

 https://myemail.constantcontact.com/Street-Repaving-Update---Community-Celebration-at-Denison---Town-Hall-Schedule.html?soid=1115396448413&aid=vuXsZ3KLdk4

-Established format, tone, and expectations for how updates would be delivered moving forward.
+Established the publishing rhythm, tone, and expectations for how city updates would be delivered moving forward.

 https://myemail.constantcontact.com/Street-Repaving-Update---Denison-gets-New-Turf---Fair-Housing-Workshops.html?soid=1115396448413&aid=s16IMFjMgeo

-Introduced multiple active topics into a single update without breaking structure or readability.
+Brought several active topics into a single update without making residents chase information across departments or platforms.

 https://myemail.constantcontact.com/Street-Repaving-Update---Park-Synagogue-Redevelopment---Capital-Improvements-Map-.html?soid=1115396448413&aid=ikVH-5DsgE4